-Christmas is coming and as a gift to you we’ve prepared a practical guide to avoiding certain misadventures during the holidays.
+Christmas is coming and as a gift to you we’ve prepared a practical guide to avoiding certain misadventures during the Holidays.
 Follow our tips to stay ahead of potential burglars and avoid the risk of fire and other mishaps while having guests in your home.

 Outwit potential thieves when shopping for presents

-Choose a safe tree and decorations
+Choose a safe Christmas tree and decorations

-- Always turn off your Christmas lights when you leave the house and when going to bed.
+- Always turn off your Christmas lights when you leave the house and when going to bed

-- Use decorative lightbulbs instead of real candles.
+- Use decorative lightbulbs instead of real candles

 - Avoid overloading extension cords and electrical outlets.

-During the holidays
+During the Holidays

-If everyone’s coming to your house…
+If everyone’s celebrating at your house

-- Never leave cooking food unattended.
+- Never leave cooking food unattended

-- Use a timer to avoid forgetting things in the oven.
+- Use a timer to avoid forgetting things in the oven